Prashanga/FullstackOpen/README.md

 # FullstackOpen
-New repository for updated course from FullStackOpen
+New repository for updated course from FullStackOpen.
+Only includes Part 1 and 2